nathancsouza/gostack-challenge-typeorm-upload/README.md

 ## Application routes

-<ul><li>
-POST / transactions: The route must receive title, value, type, and category within the body of the request, with type being the type of the transaction, which should be income for incoming (depositing) and outcome for outgoing (withdrawing).
-When registering a new transaction, it must be stored within your database, having the fields <b>id, title, value, type, category_id, created_at, updated_at.</b></li></ul>
+- `POST / transactions:` The route must receive title, value, type, and category within the body of the request, with type being the type of the transaction, which should be income for incoming (depositing) and outcome for outgoing (withdrawing).
+When registering a new transaction, it must be stored within your database, having the fields ` id`, `title`, `value`, `type`, `category_id`, `created_at`, `updated_at`.

 ```
 {